zraza/angular-head-return/README.md

-Angular-HeadReturn is a super simple angular directive that react to the user's scroll and hide/show itself (ideally page header) depending on scroll direction.
+angular-head-return is a super simple angular directive that react to the user's scroll and hide/show itself (ideally page header) depending on scroll direction.

 ### Usage